microsoft/azuredevopslabs/labs/java/Maven Package Management with VSTS and Jenkins.md

     ![Source Code Management](images/jenkins-build/sc-management.png "Source Code Management")

 1. In the Build section, ensure that "Root POM" is `pom.xml`.
 Set the "Goals and options" to `deploy -Dbuildversion=1.0.${BUILD_NUMBER}`.
-Click the Advanced button to expand the advanved settings.
+Click the Advanced button to expand the advanced settings.
 Change the "Settings file" to "Settings file in filesystem" and set the "File path" to `maven/settings.xml`.
 These settings instruct Maven to build, test and package the code and then publish the package to the repository defined in the settings.xml file, which you previously modified to include the authentication token.

     ![Build settings](images/jenkins-build/build-settings.png "Build settings")